antpass79/cardiology-bullseye-using-drawable-surface/README.md

 ## Some words on Kubernetes

-The question is "What does this have to do with this"?
+The question is "What does this have to do with k8s"?

 Nothing, but I took this project as a starting point to deploy on Kubernetes, through Azure DevOps in a Continous Deployment Environment.
 So in the following there will be some considerations.